sidram403/JavascriptFromScratch/README.md

 }
 ```

 #### This should give you a good starting point for learning JavaScript.
 There are many other concepts and features to explore, but mastering these basics will give you a strong foundation.
-Good luck!